Valuations for statutory compensation

 Compulsory purchase refers to the process whereby the acquiring authority is granted a compulsory purchase order which is approved by the government.
 Compulsory purchase powers then enable the acquiring authority to put together a larger parcel of land by buying up smaller properties to enable a bigger scheme to go ahead.

 Here the Chartered Valuation Surveyor’s job is to assess the diminution in value (amount by which a property is now worth less because of the ‘works’.
-For example, if you have a house in a country overlooking fields where you can hear the birds and this is worth £x, should the HS2 high speed rail link be built at the bottom of your garden then it is likely that the property will be forever worth less due to the works.
+For example, if you have a house in a country overlooking fields that is worth £x, at the bottom of your garden then it is likely that the property will be worth less due to the works.
+The HS2 high speed rail link must be built and this will bring properties' value down for lifetime, due to it.

 For any compensation to be payable it has to be established that one of more physical factors exists, these include: noise, vibration, fumes and artificial lighting.